Walnuts should be a big feature in your healthy plant based diet, mainly as they are so rich in the omega 3 fatty acid’s.

-Walnuts contain a unique amount of antioxidants that are only available in a couple of other known foods and more than any of the other common nuts.
+Walnuts contain a unique amount of antioxidants that are only available in a couple of other known foods.
+They also contain more plant based antioxidants than any of the other common nuts.

 The antioxidants found in walnuts in particular have powerful and remarkable free radical scavenging abilities.
-And, their polyphenols can even help prevent the liver damage caused by chemicals or drugs.
+Their polyphenols can even help prevent the liver damage caused by chemicals or drugs.

 2. GLOWING SKIN

-Those high levels of B Vitamins and antioxidants in walnuts that help them to be free radical scavenging superstars, will also boost your complexion and give your skin the type of glow that can only come from the inside.
+The high levels of B Vitamins and antioxidants in walnuts that help them to be free radical scavenging superstars.
+Walnuts are good for your skin and will boost your complexion, giving your skin the type of glow that can only come from the inside.

-And, eating these healthy nuts, alongside LOTS of other high antioxidant foods such as those found in abundance on the whole food plant diet, the more beautiful your skin will be.
+Eating these healthy nuts, alongside LOTS of other high antioxidant foods such as those found in abundance on the whole food plant diet, will boost your skin’s radiance.

 3. WEIGHT MANAGEMENT

-Walnuts (although high in fat) are satiating, and being satiated will help stop junk food and sugar cravings in their tracks.
+Walnuts (although high in fat) are satiating.
+Being satiated will help stop junk food and sugar cravings in their tracks.
 In fact, feeling satiated for a long time after a meal is the BIGGEST factor in weight loss and weight maintenance.

-Add to this the fact that the omega fats, fiber and antioxidants in walnuts make them also a low GI food that will help keep blood sugar under control, then you’re looking at a great weight loss food too.
-Just make sure to eat them in moderation only, instead of your usual snacks, and not as well as.
+Add to this the fact that the omega fats, fibre and antioxidants in walnuts make them also a low GI food that will help keep blood sugar under control, then you’re looking at a great weight loss food too!
+Just make sure to eat them in moderation only and instead of your usual snacks; not as well as.